shooshx/ArNavNav/README.md

 Current features
 - Define polylines that make the circumference of the map and obstacles in it
 - Restricted Delaunay triangluation of the enclosed area
-- Fast collision detection of multiple agents that move in the scene
+- Position agents on the map and set goal positions
 - A* planning on the navigation mesh using segment mid-points
 - path planning using string-pulling algorithm
+- Fast collision detection of multiple agents that move in the scene
 - Web GUI using Qt QWebView or Emscripten

 TBD